KSUICCM/PFOS-Ges-Lac/README.md

 # PFOS-Ges-Lac
-Gestational and Lactational PBPK Model for PFOS in Rats and Humans
+Please refer to the "7.
+Additional files and instructions" in the Supplementary Materials of the submitted PFOS gestational and lcatational PBPK manuscript for detailed explanation of this repository.